 The preferred Route A (see map below) plus the extension to Montane Dr. is approximately 1.25 miles long.
-The road is proposed to be 20 feet wide with 2-foot-wide shoulders on either side.
-The route is a two-lane road designed to allow both two way and one way traffic in and out of Genesee.
+The road is proposed to be 24 feet wide, consisting of two 9-foot travel lanes with 3-foot-wide shoulders on either side.
+The proposed road is a two-lane natural surface road designed to allow both two way and one way traffic in and out of Genesee.
 Three lanes were not considered because of cost (i.e., much more material to excavate, both rock and soil), a two-lane is considered more than adequate for ingress and egress by cars and fire equipment, and maintenance of speed at choke points.
 Curves will be widened to accommodate fire apparatus.
 The design accommodates a 20-mph speed and fulfills Jefferson County standards.